 A medical condition manifesting itself by acute symptoms of sufficient severity (including severe pain) such that a prudent layperson, who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in: a) placing the patient's (or, with respect to a pregnant woman, the health of the woman or her unborn child) health in serious jeopardy; b) serious impairment to bodily functions; or c) serious dysfunction of any bodily organ or part.
-(42 USC 13960-2)

-EMERGENCY MEDICAL SERVICE

-Covered inpatient and outpatient services provided after the sudden onset of an emergency medical condition as defined above.
-These services must be furnished by a qualified provider, and must be necessary to evaluate or stabilize the emergency medical condition.
+(42 USC 13960-2) [42 CFR 438.114(a)] EMERGENCY MEDICAL Covered inpatient and outpatient services provided after the sudden onset of an emergency medical condition as defined above.
+These services must be furnished by a qualified provider, and must be necessary to evaluate or stabilize the emergency medical condition.[42 CFR 438.114(a)]